Dorothy and Richard Sherwood Award

 Center Theatre Group's $10,000 Dorothy and Richard E. Sherwood Award for theatre artists is given annually to nurture innovative and adventurous theatre artists working in Los Angeles.
-Two additional finalists will each receive a $2,000 honorarium.
+Additional finlists receive a $2,000 honorarium.

 The Sherwood Award nurtures the selected artists and invites them to engage in a professional relationship with Center Theatre Group.
 Sherwood awardees demonstrate leadership qualities, push existing boundaries, and are dedicated to improving the future of their respective artistic fields.
 Artists are not limited by title, role, or genre, but they must have a relationship to contemporary performance rooted in theatre.

 Originally created in 1996 as an annual fund to support innovative, adventurous theatre artists from Los Angeles, the Sherwood Award was established in memory of Dorothy and Richard E. Sherwood.
 Both of the Sherwoods were patrons of the arts with a special appreciation for the energy and talent of artists at a catalytic moment in their career who are vanguards in theatre.
 Richard Sherwood was president of the Los Angeles County Museum of Art and president and then chairman of Center Theatre Group’s Board of Directors from 1980 until his death in 1993.
 Dorothy Sherwood created the award to honor her husband and helped shepherd the award process since its inception before her passing in 2018.
 The award is endowed by the Sherwood family and honors the Sherwoods’ passionate commitment to theatre.